LambdaTheda/lambdata-Unit3/assmnt_2-Peer-Code-Review.py/code_review_of-john-dailey.md

 <!--

-All of John's files PASSED PEP8 testing:
+All of John's files PASSED PEP8 testing: FINAL SCORE 3

 Inside the buyholdsell directory, you will find several files, including a blank __init__.py, which helps manage packages (HELPS IMPORT files in that folder).